AppShed/ebs-tools/README.md

 ## Install

 1. You need to copy the `config/aws.json.dist` file to `config/aws.json` and insert your keys.

+    Mostly likely you will want to use the IAM policy generator and select Elastic Beanstalk Full Access.

 1. Run `composer install`

 ## Usage